ibm-cloud-docs/mas-ms/security.md

 ## Security Services
 {: #security-ervices}

-The IBM Maximo Application Suite Managed Service team provides the following security and system access services.
-These services are included as part of the IBM Maximo Application Suite Managed Service:
+The IBM Maximo Application Suite Dedicated team provides the following security and system access services.
+These services are included as part of IBM Maximo Application Suite Dedicated:

 Setup of SSL certificates and DNS registration.
-This is standard by default and allows for secure browser based HTTPS (encrypted) access IBM Maximo Application Suite Managed Service end users.
+This is standard by default and allows for secure browser based HTTPS (encrypted) access IBM Maximo Application Suite Dedicated end users.

 Setup of IPsec Virtual Private Network (VPN) between client locations and IBM Cloud data center(s).
 VPN setup is optional, and is used to provide the following: